rayhaanbhikha/structbuilder/README.md

     Weight    float64
 }

-//go:generate structBuilder -structname=Animal
+//go:generate structbuilder -structname=Animal
 type Animal struct {
     Name string
     Age  int
 }
 ```

-The directives `//go:generate structBuilder -structname=Person` and `//go:generate structBuilder -structname=Animal` specify that you want to create builder structs for Person and Animal.
+The directives `//go:generate structbuilder -structname=Person` and `//go:generate structbuilder -structname=Animal` specify that you want to create builder structs for Person and Animal.

 After setting up the directives:
 1. Open a terminal and navigate to the directory containing your models package.
 2. Run the following command: `go generate`

-This will execute the structBuilder tool for each of the specified structs, generating files with builder methods.
+This will execute the structbuilder tool for each of the specified structs, generating files with builder methods.

 ### Output